ohirose/bcpd/README.md

 ### Interpolation

-- `-L [int]`: #Nystrom samples for accelerating interpolation.
-E.g., `-L100`.

 Downsampling automatically activates the deformation vector interpolation.
-However, if the `-L` option is unspecified, the method runs without low-rank approximations; the execution will be quite slow or might fail.
 The resulting registered shape with interpolation is output to the file with the suffix `y.interpolated.txt`.

 ## Options